 Whether you are a school leaver, at University or wanting to retrain, there are a variety of opportunities with the Met Office.

-We currently have apprentices in various professions across the organisation including Technology, Human Resources, Engineering and Legal Services.
-These range from Level 3 to Level 6 programmes and offer a fantastic chance to work whilst learning and gaining a qualification.
+We currently have apprentices in various professions across the organisation including Technology, Human Resources, Engineering, Legal Services, Project Management and Finance.
+These range from Level 2 to Level 6 programmes and offer a fantastic chance to work whilst learning and gaining a qualification.

 Some examples of the programmes we have offered recently include:

-The Met Office values the contribution made by industrial placements and therefore for those who complete the Technology Industrial Placement programme, there is the opportunity to return after obtaining your degree as a Technology Graduate.
+The Met Office values the contribution made by industrial placements and therefore for those who complete the Industrial Placement programme, there is the opportunity to return after obtaining your degree onto our graduate development scheme (see below).

 Our 10-week paid placements are the perfect opportunity to gain hands-on work experience over the summer and get a valuable insight into the amazing things we do at the Met Office.
 There are a range of placement opportunities to suit different skills and interests including Forecasting, Science, Technology, Marketing, Finance and HR.